As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - To make room for a new baby, or turn your ‘junk’ room into an office to work from home

-Whatever the reason to take this journey, it has to be a goal that is a priority.
+Whatever the reason for taking this journey into a minimalist lifestyle, it has to be a goal that is a priority for you.

 2. Set Realistic Goals